Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Discussion

 Third, Taiwan-specific content in Traditional Chinese represents a small fraction of overall Chinese-language web content.
 While Taiwan has a vibrant online ecosystem, its 23 million population produces far less content than the PRC's 1.4 billion.
 Moreover, much Taiwanese content exists on platforms (PTT, Dcard) that may be underrepresented in standard web crawls compared to PRC platforms optimized for search engine visibility.

 Fourth, and often overlooked, Taiwan's strict copyright law creates additional barriers to the inclusion of Taiwanese content in LLM training data.
-Taiwan's history as a ``piracy kingdom'' in the 1980s led to aggressive legal reforms under pressure from the United States' Special 301 provisions.
-Following Taiwan's listing on the US Trade Representative's Priority Watch List in 1989 and the ``612 Deadline'' of 1994, Taiwan enacted one of the world's strictest copyright regimes \citep{taiwan301history}.
+Taiwan's history as a ``piracy kingdom'' (盜版王國) in the 1980s led to aggressive legal reforms under pressure from the United States' Special 301 provisions.
+Following Taiwan's listing on the US Trade Representative's Priority Watch List in 1989 and the ``612 Deadline'' (612大限) of 1994, Taiwan enacted one of the world's strictest copyright regimes \citep{taiwan301history}.
 Critically, Taiwan's Copyright Act retains \textbf{criminal penalties} (Article 91-93) for infringement---unlike most jurisdictions where copyright violations are civil matters.
-The law's broad definition of ``reproduction'' explicitly encompasses providing copyrighted materials for AI training, as clarified by Taiwan's Intellectual Property Office \citep{tipo2024ai}.
+The law's broad definition of ``reproduction'' (重製) has been read to potentially encompass providing copyrighted materials for AI training.
 This creates a chilling effect: Taiwan-based content providers and AI developers face criminal liability for including local content in training datasets without explicit authorization.
 While this legal framework protects creators' rights, it inadvertently contributes to the underrepresentation of Taiwan-perspective content in global LLMs, exacerbating the very biases this study documents.

 Addressing this contamination would require deliberate curation of training data to balance PRC and non-PRC Chinese-language perspectives---a technically feasible but resource-intensive undertaking that model developers have apparently not prioritized.
 For Taiwan specifically, legal reforms enabling fair use exemptions for AI training, or collective licensing mechanisms, may be necessary to ensure Taiwanese perspectives are adequately represented in future models.